Ready to set up your project management software? Follow along to outline the processes and systems that will work for you.

 Inviting clients to join your project management tool is great for transparency and enhanced communication.
 When clients can physically go into a system and see the timeline for their projects, they’ll be less likely to bombard you with emails asking for updates and more likely to provide efficient feedback on tasks that are happening in real-time.

 On the other hand, some people fear clients seeing too much in their project management software.
-If this is your immediate reaction, consider what it is that’s making you anxious about what could be an incredibly beneficial feature.
+If this is your immediate reaction, consider what makes you anxious about what could be an incredibly beneficial feature.
 It would be wise to implement a process in step three to determine where communication with the team lies (perhaps a platform like Slack) so that if you were to show a client your project management software or perform a screen share during a meeting, internal conversations aren’t visible.

 Step 5: Train Your Team